-5 Conclusions
+4 Conclusions

-An ensemble of global ocean reanalyses from CMEMS provides a useful estimate of the magnitude and variability of the South Atlantic MOC and MHT, although it differs substantially from estimates based on SAMBA array data at 34.5°S, observed between 2013 and 2017.
-The ensemble is compared with several other estimates of the MOC and MHT, which differ in many aspects from, but also have similarities with, the reanalyses.
+An ensemble of global ocean reanalyses from CMEMS provides a useful estimate of the magnitude and variability of the South Atlantic meridional overturning circulation and meridional heat transport, although it differs substantially from estimates based on SAMBA array data at 34.5°S, observed between 2013 and 2017.
+The ensemble is also compared with several other estimates of the overturning and heat transport, which also differ in many aspects from both the reanalyses and the SAMBA observations.

 The ensemble-mean (and 1/12 degree GLORYS12V1 reanalysis) transports have no long-term trend over 1993-2020, although the trends in the individual reanalyses differ, and observational estimates increase over this period.
-All estimates of the time-mean MOC are similar (~15.5-18.7 Sv), but relative to the ensemble-mean value there is greater spread in the MHT (0.31-0.61 PW), with the ensemble-mean weaker than SAMBA observations.
-Monthly-mean MOC and MHT in the ensemble, the 1/12 degree GLORYS12V1 reanalysis, and an altimeter-based estimate (Dong et al., 2021) vary significantly less than those from the SAMBA array.
+All estimates of the time-mean overturning are similar (~15.5 - 18.7 Sv), but there is relatively greater spread in the heat transport (0.35 - 0.61 PW), with the reanalyses ensemble weaker than SAMBA observations.
+Monthly-260 mean overturning and MHT in the ensemble, the 1/12 degree GLORYS12V1 reanalysis, and an altimeter-based estimate (Dong et al., 2021) vary significantly less than those from the SAMBA array.
 In contrast, energy-budget estimates of MHT (Mayer et al., 2022) have a large monthly-mean variability comparable to SAMBA.
-Both the monthly-mean MOC and MHT in the ensemble are significantly correlated with the altimeter-based estimate across the whole 1993-2020 period (although most of the skill is from the seasonal cycle), whereas correlations with SAMBA estimates are not significant.
+Both the monthly-mean overturning and MHT in the ensemble are significantly correlated with the altimeter-based estimate across the whole 1993-2020 period (although most of the skill is from the seasonal cycle), whereas correlations with SAMBA estimates are insignificant.